KKBZ: History

 The station was assigned call sign KXDR on July 12, 1990.
 On March 27, 1992, the station changed its call sign to KSLK, on October 7, 1994, to KGST-FM, on August 1, 1995, to KLBN, and on May 5, 2008, to the current KKBZ.
-The station did make headlines when they fired their very popular morning show "Jen Lipp in the Morning," hosted by largely popular morning rock DJ Jennifer Lipp and co-hosted by a new-to-the business Kris DeVold.
+At that time, the station picked up what would be its most prominent format, active rock as "105.1 The Blaze".
+The station made headlines when they fired their very popular morning show "Jen Lipp in the Morning," hosted by largely popular morning rock DJ Jennifer Lipp and co-hosted by a new-to-the business Kris DeVold.
 The station got major backlash from social media as well as local press.
 They then cycled through a syndicated morning show out of Sacramento only to eventually return to an all-music morning.

+On May 3, 2023 KKBZ rebranded as "Rock 105.1".

+On March 1, 2025 at Midnight, after signing off the rock format with "Sad But True" by Metallica, KKBZ flipped to a hybrid Spanish/English language rhythmic contemporary format as "Caliente 105.1".
+The first song on "Caliente" was "Baile Inolvidable" by Bad Bunny.

-Programming
+Previous Programming

-The current weekday lineup includes music in the mornings followed by a 105-minute commercial-free music block.
-The mid-day shift allows listeners to make request's and win concert tickets, prizes, and food.
+The previous weekday lineup included music in the mornings followed by a 105-minute commercial-free music block.
+The mid-day shift allows listeners to make requests and win concert tickets, prizes, and food.
 Sixx Sense with Nikki Sixx of Mötley Crüe airs overnight.
-Weekends include Dee Snider with a 2-hour show called House Of Hair which features hair and metal bands from the 1980s.
+Weekends included Dee Snider with a 2-hour show called House Of Hair which features hair and metal bands from the 1980s.
 In 2016, the station was made an affiliate for the Los Angeles Rams.